 You will have other opportunities to see your friends, but you might not get another opportunity to scuba dive or snorkel the Great Barrier Reef or swim in the famous Krka Waterfalls.
 Your friends will wish that they came with you (and maybe next time they will after hearing your amazing stories!).

 Do what you want to do regardless of what others expect you to do.
 This is your trip and your time to make your travel dreams a reality!
-Sure, if you’re in Paris you will most likely go up the Eiffel Tower, but that doesn’t mean you can’t also do something off the beaten path like check out the awesome Museum of the Liberation of Paris on top of a bustling train station or have a traditional Parisian style picnic on the banks of the River Seine.
+Sure, if you’re in Paris you will most likely go up the Eiffel Tower, but that doesn’t mean you can’t also do something off the beaten path like go on a bike tour of the Marais or have a traditional Parisian style picnic on the banks of the River Seine.

-While it might not seem like it, all of us go through that first “hold your breath” moment when speaking up, whether it’s in a foreign language class or asking for directions in Old Town Edinburgh, we’ve all been been there at some time or another.
+While it might not seem like it, all of us go through that first “hold your breath” moment when speaking up, whether it’s in a foreign language class or asking for directions in Old Town Edinburgh, we’ve all been there at some time or another.